International Council of Design: 2010s

 The second meeting of Design Weeks, Design Cities and Design Museums was held at the Gehua New Century Hotel in Beijing (China) on 21-22 September 2018 in partnership with Beijing Design Week.
 The Meeting was held to coincide with the opening of Beijing Design Week—one of the world’s largest design weeks.
 The Meeting brought together representatives of 17 entities from 14 different countries, and was open to entities promoting and supporting design in their regions.
 In anticipation of a future Design Declaration Summit, a Pre-Summit Meeting was held in Saint-Étienne (France) on 03–05 April 2019, hosted by the Saint-Étienne Design Bienale.
 More than 40 organisations participated in sessions on metrics and collecting data, design policy and design education and research.
-For the 2019 edition of the award, the International Council of Design became a supporting partner of the Aiap Women in Design Award (AWDA), an initiative of Council Member Aiap (the Associazione italiana della comunicazione visuale).
-AWDA is an international, biennial award dedicated to professional women designers, students, researchers and teachers working in the field of visual communication design.
-From the Council's website: "We believe that women designers are important contributors to the discourse on global change and advocate for the recognition of women designers and their professional contributions to the design canon.
-We strive to highlight women designers who create intelligent, inclusive, sensitive design, and to make way for the next generation of women designers to excel."
-Members of the ICoD Board participated in the Jury of this event for the past three iterations.
-In the 2019 edition, ICoD Members Indonesia Graphic Designers Association (Indonesia) and Grafill (Norway) became Collaborating Partners of the project.

 The third iteration of the meeting of Design Weeks, Design Cities and Design Museums was held on 10-11 May 2019 in Graz (Austria).
-Hosted by Creative Industries Styria GmbH and supported by partner by Beijing Design Week (BJDW), the Graz meeting brought together 30 representatives of 17 entities from 13 different countries during Graz's Design Month (Designmonat Graz).
+The Graz meeting brought together 30 representatives of 17 entities from 13 different countries during Graz's Design Month (Designmonat Graz).
 The Council held a Regional Meeting of European Members (RM Europe 2019) on 20-21 June 2019 in Matosinhos (Portugal), hosted by the Porto Design Biennale organisation and the research arm of Portuguese University ESAD (esad-idea).
 The meeting acknowledged a shift in focus from Europe as a design leader, to a need for new standards in the face of new issues and technologies.
 The meeting covered five topics specific to the European context, including: Public design policy, Metrics + Data, Globalisation, Collaboration and the Design Agenda.
 The Council's 28th General Assembly (28GA) was held on 29 November 2019 in tandem with the ICoD Platform Meeting on 01 December 2019, at the Emily Carr University campus in Vancouver (Canada).
 The 2019 theme was Design is Professional.
 Council Members discussed Professional Standards, Collaboration, INDIGO (the Indigenous Design Network) and Design Ethics.